Donovan-pixel/GEM-Project/README.md

 # GEM-Project-
-KG to Text Generation for the LLM course
+KG/RDF to Text Generation for the LLM course (NPFL140)